Library Student Employment Coordinator

 Eligibility and Approval Information

-In order to be eligible to work on campus, a student must be enrolled for a minimum of 6 undergraduate hours or 5 graduate hours per academic semester.
-Students are allowed to work during summer session without being enrolled, as long as they show half time enrollment the previous spring and the upcoming fall semester.
+In order to be eligible to work on campus, a student must be currently enrolled for the semester.
+Students are allowed to work during the summer session without being enrolled, as long as they show that they were enrolled for the previous spring and are also enrolled the upcoming fall semester.
+Students employed by the University are limited generally to working 20 hours per week during the semester.
+In addition, students may work up to 40 hours per week during breaks and summer.

 It is the responsibility of the library to verify that an individual is eligible for employment before he/she begins work.
 The Electronic Student Approval, along with a Form W-4, Form I-9, and Iowa CERRF and a direct deposit form are completed in the Library Student Employment Coordinator's office.
 The Student Employment Coordinator will send the paperwork to the University Student Employment Office.
 The University Student Employment Office confirms that the student is enrolled in the University and, therefore, is eligible for employment.

-International students must be enrolled full time (12 hours for undergraduates/ 9 hours for graduates) except for summer.
+International students must be enrolled in the Culture and Intensive English Program or a minimum of half-time (6 undergraduate hours or 5 graduate hours) in any semester in which they are employed except in the final semester of their degree program when they can be enrolled in as few as one hour.
 International students are not permitted to work more than a total of 20 hours from all jobs during any week (Sunday through Saturday) while school is in session.
 There are no exceptions to this rule.
 International students must go to Business Operations to complete the additional paperwork necessary for on-campus employment.

 Job Descriptions and Beginning Wages